mjambon/blog/src/2014-12-31-intelligence-precedes-machines.md

 understand what the program does?
-How long does it take them to understand that `x3583` stands for the field `red`, `x780` is the function for creating a button, and its third argument is the constant `X4522` that indicates that it is form submission button.
+How long does it take them to understand that `x3583` stands for the field `red`, `x780` is the function for creating a button, and its third argument is the constant `X4522` that indicates that it is form submission button?
 All of that without even a list of what the original English names for each identifier might be.
-Such reverse engineering can be tremendous work, and it involves a lot more effort, time, and intelligence than reading a program that was not obfuscated.
+Such reverse engineering can require tremendous work, and it involves a lot more effort, time, and intelligence than reading a program that was not obfuscated.
 This is the difference between a program and just code.
 A program is code that can readily be